paulhuggett/icubaby/README.md

 In this code we use `std::copy()` to loop over the input code units and pass them to `icubaby::iterator<>`. `iterator<>` conveniently passes each code unit to the transcoder along with the supplied output iterator (`std::back_inserter(out)` here) and returns the updated iterator.

 This code continues to process and generate characters even if we see badly formed input.
 Once all of the characters are processed, the function will return an empty optional if any input was bad.
-If the input was good, the UTF-16 equivalent is returned.
+If the input was well formed, the UTF-16 equivalent is returned.

 ~~~cpp
 #include "icubaby/icubaby.hpp"